Algonomia/lukscryptwalker-csi/charts/lukscryptwalker-csi/README.md

-# LUKS CSI Driver Helm Chart
+# LUKSCryptWalker - LUKS CSI Driver Helm Chart

-This Helm chart deploys the LUKS CSI Driver on a Kubernetes cluster using the Helm package manager.
+This Helm chart deploys the LUKSCryptWalker, a LUKS CSI Driver on a Kubernetes cluster using the Helm package manager.

 ## Prerequisites